 Advocates of intermittent fasting follow many different diets, including vegan, keto, paleo/primal, real food, and gluten-free to name a few.
-And one of each of these diets has helped their advocate lose weight.
+And these diets have helped them all lose weight and reap the benefits of intermittent fasting.

 My point is that there’s not a one size fits all solution to what you eat during intermittent fasting, other than eating healthy.

 But you know the cool thing about the diets I mentioned?
 They all have A-MAZING recipes for cake, bread, and ice cream.
 Yes, you can still enjoy those, and more foods that traditional “diets” have suggested we can never ever have again if we don’t want to gain weight.